 Blog it: Let me know if you blog your coffeeneuring, as I will do periodic roundups along the way.

+It all starts October 4.
 Seven shops in seven weekends.
-You can do it!
+I know you can do it!

 As always, if you have any questions, feel free to put them in the comments section.